wilsonmar/oss-perf/tableau.md

 Tableau corporate headquarters is in the bayside Freemont neighborhood of Seattle, Washington which locals call "The center of the universe".

 Tableau Software is traded on NYSE under ticker symbol DATA.
-The company went public on May 17, 2013 at an initial public offering price of $31 ￼per share.
+The company went public on May 17, 2013 at an initial public offering price of $31 per share.